kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Notes/Constraints/Caveats

-The compatibility relation is **symmetric**: if A can be co-allocated with B, then B can be co-allocated with A. It is **not transitive**: A and B sharing a group, and B and C sharing a group, does not imply A and C share one.
+The compatibility relation is **symmetric**: if A can be allocated with B, then B can be allocated with A. It is **not transitive**: A and B sharing a group, and B and C sharing a group, does not imply A and C share one.
 Concretely, the scheduler evaluates the pairwise predicate `groups(A) ∩ groups(B) ≠ ∅` against every already-allocated device on the same